vrinek/kowalski/README.markdown

     cap run_specs

-Drop all services on runners (found in Capfile) and frees up the machines' resources
+Drop all services on runners (found in Capfile) and free up the machines' resources

     cap down